 Frankincense Serrata Frankincense Essential Oil

-Boswellia Serrata, also known as Indian Frankincense, is the oldest documented Frankincense, and may be the Frankincense variety that is mentioned in the Bible and Ayurvedic medicine.
-Frankincense Serrata is high in natural constituents that provide powerful healing abilities: alpha thujene, alpha-pinene, and d-limonene.
+Boswellia Serrata, also known as Indian Frankincense, is the oldest documented Frankincense and could be the same Frankincense variety that is mentioned in the Bible and Ayurvedic medicine.
+Boswellia Serrata is high in natural constituents that provide powerful healing abilities: alpha thujene, alpha-pinene, and d-limonene.

 You may want to choose Frankincense Serrata Essential Oil when you’re in need of a deodorizer or air purifier.
-This oil is also commonly used for meditation and as anointing oil.
-The Frankincense resin from which it is produced is soft, sticky and rich in oil.
+This oil is also commonly used during prayer and as anointing oil.
+The Frankincense resin from which it is produced is soft, sticky, and rich in oil.

 Frankincense Serrata tends to yield a higher amount of essential oil compared to other varieties, which often causes it to be slightly less expensive than our other Frankincense varieties.
 Its aroma is sweeter and more delicate than other frankincense varieties.

 There are several ways to use essential oils safely and effectively.
 While frankincense does have a rich history of medicinal uses, it has not been approved or reviewed by the Federal Drug Administration (FDA) for any health condition, so we will not be reviewing them here.
 If you have a medical condition, you’ll want to check out my article about essential oils and medication contraindications.